bangbangcon/bangbangcon.github.io/index.md

 ## Where and when?

-!!Con 2020 will be held as an *experimental remote conference* on the weekend of May 9-10, 2020!!
-Our open livestream will be available [here](/livestream.html).
+!!Con 2020 was held as an *experimental remote conference* on the weekend of May 9-10, 2020!!
+Our open livestream recording is available [here](/livestream.html).

-!!Con is a *pay-what-you-want* conference.
+!!Con was a *pay-what-you-want* conference.
 Our registration is closed, but you can watch the livestream on YouTube without a ticket!!

 <a name="testimonials" id="testimonials"></a>